-The U.S. Energy Information Administration (EIA) publishes projections for energy consumption for major energy end-use sectors (residential, commercial, industrial, and transportation) and the electric power sector by major type of fuel/energy source in the International Energy Outlook 2019 (IEO2019).
-The IEO2019 includes tables for the world, for country groups, for geographic regions, and for selected countries in a Reference case and in four side cases: High Oil Price, Low Oil Price, High Economic Growth, and Low Economic Growth.
+The U.S. Energy Information Administration (EIA) publishes projections for energy consumption for major energy end-use sectors (residential, commercial, industrial, and transportation) and the electric power sector by major type of fuel/energy source in the International Energy Outlook 2021 (IEO2021).
+The IEO2021 includes tables for the world, for country groups, for geographic regions, and for selected countries in a Reference case and in four side cases: High Oil Price, Low Oil Price, High Economic Growth, and Low Economic Growth.

-Reference case tables of the International Energy Outlook 2019 (see Tables F1 to F19)
+Tables of the International Energy Outlook 2021 (see Tables F1 to F19)

 Other FAQs about Electricity